Get Ready for Spring: Cracks

 Many homeowners don’t insulate their attics because it is an infrequently used space.
 However, the lack of all-round insulation results in higher heating bills in the winter and an unbearably hot space in the summer.
 In addition, inexpensive pipe insulation can prevent the inconvenience and cost of a burst pipe during the deep freeze of winter.

 If you have a green thumb, spring is an exciting time!
-Prepare your soil to give your plants the best beginning possible.
+Prepare your soil to give your plants the best beginning possible to get ready for Spring.
 Prepping the yard involves clearing the debris that has been left behind by snow and slush as well as any plant matter.
 They block the sunlight, inhibiting the even growth of grass regardless of the quality of soil underneath.
-Regular mowing encourages good grass growth – once every five days is ideal.
+Regular mowing encourages good grass growth - once every five days is ideal.

 Fertilize the soil early so it has adequate time to mature.
 However, do not sow immediately.
 Instead, wait until late March to give plants the best odds of survival.
 Alternatively, you can plant vegetables and plants inside the warmth of your home now and transfer them outside when the weather has improved.